 There are a few easy tricks to take advantage of when you are cooking grass-fed beef.
 Whether it is ground beef or steaks, you'll want to change up the way you cook to get tender and tasty results.

 The first thing you should do is use a high-quality seasoning rub on your steaks.
 We prefer using our Bearded Butcher Blend Seasonings.
-The Chipotle and Original are the two we grab the most, but you should also take an opportunity to use our brand-new Butter flavor.
+The Chipotle and Original are the two we grab the most, but you should also take an opportunity to use our real Butter Blend flavor.
 You'll be amazed how good your steaks will be.
 It's quickly becoming one of our favorites.

 Rub the steaks liberally with seasoning about 24 hours before you are going to cook them.
 Keep them in the refrigerator until three or four hours before you are ready to cook.
 Set the steaks on the counter to come close to room temperature.
 This helps evenly cook the steaks quickly without drying them out.